Fresh-Advance/Invoice/README.md

 ## License

-Please make sure you checked the License before using the module.
-License subscription can be bought on [MB Arbatos Klubas website](https://arbatosklubas.eu/)
+Please ensure that you have reviewed the licensing requirements before using this module.
+License subscriptions are available for purchase through the [Fresh Advance website](https://freshadvance.eu/).